 Globalisation and migration contribute to a diversification of European society, thus multiple cultural identities increasingly characterize its citizens.
 Ethnographic museums have to reflect such new circumstances and re-contextualize their collections that catalogue the diversity of world cultures in the light of such global and transnational changes.

-With these interrelated concerns, Museums of Ethnography and World Cultures will develop new practices to address the shifting citizenship regimes in Europe.
-We will explore how the museums can function as places that foster a greater sense of belonging for diasporic and post-migrant communities without their continued ‘othering’ or alienation.
+With these interrelated concerns, Museums of Ethnography and World Cultures develop new practices to address the shifting citizenship regimes in Europe.
+We explore how the museums can function as places that foster a greater sense of belonging for diasporic and post-migrant communities without their continued ‘othering’ or alienation.
 These museums that reveal how deeply European cultures are routed in travel, encounter, and empire for centuries demonstrate how varied and international European cultures in fact are.
 The focus therefore is not only on (post)migrant citizens, as the goal is to develop these museums as places of encounter where all visitors can get a better understanding of a changing, super-diverse Europe.

 In recent years, Museums of Ethnography and World Cultures with their rich historic collections documenting global cultural diversity have started to reach out to more culturally diverse constituents both nationally and in their immediate local surroundings.
 As these museums’ holdings often share origins with those of immigrant communities, they are especially important as places of recognition and valorisation.
 Yet, such diversity work may not go far enough in addressing either the needs of post-migrant citizens or the majority population of European descent.
 Indeed, it contributed to create differentiated citizens that continue to frame some people as belonging and others as outsiders.